-Customer Service Skills & Traits That Matter
+Customer Service Soft Skills and Traits to Look For

 Emotional intelligence

 The job of a CSR requires constant interaction with countless people and personality types.
 Each interaction is riddled with different emotional wavelengths and frequencies.
-EI determines how employees manage their behavior and social interaction, and the personal decisions they will make along the way.
+EI determines how employees manage their behavior and social interaction and the personal decisions they will make along the way.

 Research has consistently posited EQ as the secret weapon for success in business and life.
 In fact, according to TalentSmart, 58% of success in all types of jobs is the direct result of emotional intelligence.